constancegdl/Info-Process-Logbook/lab3/README.md

 New code:
 ![image](images/code3.png)

-- Effect on execution time: INCREASE => Fixed-point arithmetic involves additional operations such as shifting and scaling, which can introduce overhead compared to floating-point arithmetic.
+- Effect on execution time: DECREASE => Floating-point arithmetic involves additional operations such as shifting and scaling.
+Arithmetic is simpler, hence the sampling frequency increases.

-- Effect on Transfer function: Decrease in accuracy => fixed-point arithmetic introduces quantization errors due to limited precision, + effect on  deviations from the ideal frequency response
+- Effect on Transfer function: Decrease in accuracy => fixed-point arithmetic introduces quantization errors due to limited precision.

 ### Measuring the sampling frequency of the accelerometer